-- It is an important concept in geometry and can be used to study various properties of triangles.
+It is an important point in triangle geometry and has various properties that can be studied and used in problem-solving.